Return to Introduction & Lesson at a Glance

 Learning Through Places

 Engineering: West Cornwall Covered Bridge

-This lesson plan is about how discoveries in engineering and construction of bridges in the mid-19thcentury impacted transportation across the state.
+Through this lesson plan, students will learn about engineering and how discoveries in construction of bridges in the mid-19th century improved transportation across the state.

 Components of the Lesson Plan